 Can Sha is a deputy ingredient in Xuan Bi Tang.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.

-In Traditional Chinese Medicine (TCM), silkworm feces are plants that belong to the 'Herbs that dispel Wind and Dampness' category.
+In Traditional Chinese Medicine (TCM), Can Sha belongs to the 'Herbs that dispel Wind and Dampness' category.
 These herbs typically help treat what's called 'bi pain' (i.e. painful obstruction) in TCM.
 This roughly corresponds to arthritic and rheumatic conditions with pain, stiffness and numbness of the bones, joints and muscles.

-Silkworm feces also taste Bitter and Sweet.
+Can Sha also tastes Bitter and Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like silkworm feces tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+Bitter ingredients like Can Sha tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.